Please select the country or location you would like to see content from.

 Once you have recognised that someone you are with has symptoms of a stroke, call for help as soon as you can.
 While you wait, avoid giving them medication, food or anything to drink.

-Once they arrive at hospital the medical team will carry out a series of tests to determine if this is a stroke.
-If stroke is diagnosed, there are different treatment options, including medications and surgery, depending on the type of stroke.
+Once they arrive at the hospital, the medical team will carry out a series of tests to determine if this is a stroke.
+If a stroke is diagnosed, there are different treatment options available, including medications and surgery, depending on the type of stroke.

 How can a stroke cause damage?